beetbox/beets/docs/plugins/discogs.rst

 If you have a Discogs ID for an album you want to tag, you can also enter it at the "enter Id" prompt in the importer.

-OAuth authorization
+OAuth Authorization
 ```````````````````

 The first time you run the :ref:`import-cmd` command after enabling the plugin,
 it will ask you to authorize with Discogs by visiting the site in a browser.
 Subsequent runs will not require re-authorization.

-Authentication via personal access token
+Authentication via Personal Access Token
 ````````````````````````````````````````

+As an alternative to OAuth, you can get a token from Discogs and add it to your configuration.
-To get a personal access token (called a user token in the `discogs-client`_ documentation), login to `Discogs`_, and visit the `Developer settings page
+To get a personal access token (called a "user token" in the `discogs-client`_ documentation), login to `Discogs`_, and visit the `Developer settings page
 <https://www.discogs.com/settings/developers>`_.
 Press the ``Generate new